GrindCrusher/wise-software-docs-storage/enterprise/08-inventory/02-details.md

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_12.26668737.png)

-# Type
+# Types

-Select the Inventory Type from the Type pull down.
-This selection defines how the program tracks this item and its purpose in the inventory.
+Inventory Type defines how the program tracks and uses this item and its purpose in the inventory.

+**Stock Item**

 A Stock Item will have its quantities on hand tracked.
 Increasing and decreasing automatically when actions such as receiving purchase orders or selling the item on an invoice are performed.

+**Non-Stock**

 A nonstock item does not track quantities on hand but is still considered a physical item that is sold.

+**Service**

 A Service item defines an item that is used for recurring billing purposes such as Service Charges, Cleanings, and regular maintenance.

+**Labor**

+**Description**

  A Description type is used for easily adding notes along with items to invoices including those created by automatic recurring.

-Kits and Assemblies are special types of inventory items.
+**Kit**

+  A kit is a group of inventory items that are sold together, when added to an invoice will display all the individual items prices.

+**Assembly**

+  An assembly is a stock item that is comprised of multipe stock items and requires the quantities defined to be on-hand to make or build the assembly.
+When added to an invoice it will display the price of the assembly and the individual items it is comprised of.

+**Discount**

+No longer used

+**Service Fee**

+No longer used

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_13.858d2ce4.png)